-Change of position of placenta during the course of pregnancy can happen due to a number of reasons such as:
+Change of position of the placenta during the course of pregnancy can happen due to a number of reasons such as:

-The only need for concern is if the posterior placenta extends downwards into lower segment of uterus and cervix.
+The only need for concern is if the posterior placenta extends downwards into the lower segment of the uterus and cervix.
 This condition is known as posterior placenta previa wherein the unstable position can cause the placenta to detach and cause internal bleeding or premature labor pains.

 Also, a placenta previa could also indicate that the placenta obstructs the cervix making vaginal delivery impossible.
 This is why the position of the placenta is regularly checked at various stages of the pregnancy via sonography.

 New modern technology and frequent ultrasounds help the doctor know the position of the placenta much before birth.
 This helps them to plan the delivery taking into considerations all the risk factors.
-The health care team can take all the remedial action to reduce the complexities and dangers by conducting a planned surgical cesarean section with posterior placenta.
+The health care team can take all the remedial action to reduce the complexities and dangers by conducting a planned surgical cesarean section with the posterior placenta.